arctic-ita/checkminer/README.md

 Edit the config in the script "checkminer.py" to your like Launch the script and let it run: python checkminer.py

+I provided a batch file example to reboot the whole rig if the hash rate is too low.
+Use the full path to the file.

 The script is designed to check the hash rate of Claymore CryptoNote 11.3 but if can be easily twaked to work with any miner that provides a web interface

 I will apprecciate any donation: